VitalPBX/vitalpbx_copy_recording_cdr_stats/README.md

 cat /var/log/lsyncd/lsyncd.status
 </pre>

-## Voice Mails
+## Voicemails
-If you also want to copy the Voicemail, you must add the following script in the recordings.sh file.
+If you also want to copy Voicemail, you must add the following script to the end of the recordings.sh file.

 <pre>
-nano /etc/lsyncd/
+nano /etc/lsyncd/lsyncd.conf.lua
 </pre>

 <pre>